-The Central Lathrop Specific Plan (CLSP) is designed to create a vibrant and livable community that offers a range of residential, employment, retail, service, educational, civic, and recreational uses linked to and complementing the existing City.
+The Central Lathrop Specific Plan (CLSP) is designed to create a vibrant and livable community that offers a range of residential, employment, retail, service, educational, civic, recreational uses linked complementing the existing City.
 Central Lathrop will be distinguished by high quality, attractive, and functionally efficient design that establishes a sense of community character and identity.
-This combination of use and design will result in an innovative community emphasizes diversity, individuality, cohesiveness, and tradition.
+This combination of use and design will result in an innovative community that emphasizes individuality, diversity, cohesiveness, and tradition.